Home of the Three Sacred Treasures and the Three Great Samurai

 Takayama Festival

-UNESCO’s Cultural Heritage, large ornate floats are drawn by people in traditional kimonos and Karakuri-dolls on the float perform subtle and significant moves.
+UNESCO’s Cultural Heritage features large, ornate floats drawn by people in traditional kimonos.
+The Karakuri-dolls on the float perform subtle and significant moves.

 The Museum Meiji-Mura

-Japanese Red Cross Central Hospital, delicately adorned with its exquisite exterior, in the Museum Meiji-Mura, a symbol of relief work in peace driven by Empress Dowager Shôken.
+The Japanese Red Cross Central Hospital, delicately adorned with its exquisite exterior, is located in the Museum Meiji-Mura, a symbol of relief work in peace driven by Empress Dowager Shôken.

 Joan Tea Room

 "The main principle of the tea ceremony is entertaining the guests."
-Samurai & Tea Master, Oda Uraku, attained this mentality despite the Warring State Period.
+Samurai & Tea Master, Oda Uraku, attained this mentality despite the Warring States Period.
 How

 Kenrokuen is a strolling garden of the Maeda clan of the Kaga domain.
 The domain survived through the Edo period, thanks to the survival strategy of the lords.